-With COVID-19’s existence, the world has been forced to implement and use digital currencies and online transactions to replace cash on hand transactions for safety purposes.
+With COVID-19’s existence, the world has been forced to implement and use digital currencies and online transactions to replace cash-on-hand transactions for safety purposes.
 Hence, what Bitcoin has failed to accomplish or improve in its ten years of existence has been looked into and never neglected in recent years.

 Every organization involved in the payment sector completely understands not only there is a platform for online payments but payments dealing with a diverse range of currency markets are highly favored.
 It’s primarily because such transactions take a few days to resolve and generally include a hefty amount of charges.

-With Bitcoin, it has proved that an international digital currency can be remarkably streamlined when it comes to regulations, processes, and implementations.
+Bitcoin, it has proved that an international digital currency can be remarkably streamlined when it comes to regulations, processes, and implementations.
 In 2020, both Google and Facebook have already started their shifts to bigger digital currency initiatives.

 Although some tech offerings like Diem aren’t a replica of Bitcoin, they can catch up on Bitcoin’s growth if they implement drastic measures in 2021.

 For some analysts, a Joe Biden-led administration in the U.S. is essentially good for the cryptocurrency world.
 And of course, the U.S.’ congress is also another factor to consider when it comes to Bitcoin’s publicity in the foreseeable future.
 Despite these assumptions, some people have also concluded that a Democratic administration is more stringent than a Republican-led government when regulating cryptocurrencies.